 You can have a maximum of 10 Droplets per firewall and 5 tags per firewall.
 If you have more than 10 Droplets that need the same firewall, tag the Droplets, then add that tag to the firewall.

 Each firewall can have up to 50 total incoming and outgoing rules.

-Firewalls affect both public and private network traffic.
+Firewalls affect both public and VPC network traffic.
 Rules specific to either must specify the public or private IP range.